CatherineLE/SEABuildingEnergyBenchmarking/README.md

 11 Regression Models Comparision

-The mains steps in the notebook1 :
+The mains steps in the notebook 1 :

 -Data Preparation to merge the 2015 and 2016 datasets \
 -Data Processing in some columns values \